akshatic/akshatic/README.md

 - 👋 Hi, I’m  Akshat Singh @akshatic
-- 👀 I’m interested in projects on JavaScript and Full stack web development.
+- 👀 I’m interested in projects on JavaScript,solidity and Full stack web development.
-- 🌱 I’m currently learning basics of MERN Stack.
+- 🌱 I’m currently learning MERN Stack.
-- 💞️ I’m looking to collaborate on and Improve in MERN stack.
+- 💞️ I’m looking to collaborate on and Improve in MERN stack and on solidity projects.
 - 📫 How to reach me on E-mail.. akshatsingh0806@gmail.com.

 <!---